maniospas/Blombly/docs/basics/builtins.md

 There are several builtin data types that are directly incorporated in the language.
 Exhaustively, these are `int`, `float`, `bool`, `str`, `list`, `vector`, `map`, `iter`, `code`, `struct`, `server`.
-Here we start with the first four, and split the rest to dedicated pages like the one describing [iterables](iterables.md).
+Here we start with the first four, and split the rest to dedicated pages, like the one describing [iterables](iterables.md).

 ```java
 // main.bb